mvitousek/reticulated/docs/tutorial.md

 provided matching the number of elements in the tuple.

-One important way that values of these types differ from simple integers, strings, etc in Python is that these values are _mutable_ -- the number 42 will always be the number 42, but an empty list can have things added to it.
+One important way that values of these types differ from simple integers, strings, etc. in Python is that these values are _mutable_ -- the number 42 will always be the number 42, but an empty list can have things added to it.
+This means that a value that was, at one time, a list of ints can later have a string added to it:

 MUTATION EXAMPLE